 Cars can also sustain damage, which is repaired by touching red gems located at various points in each track.

-Each track in grand prix is available for time trial races as well, and winning every grand prix race grants you use of the motorcycle, which has all of the strengths and none of the weaknesses of the other vehicles.
+Each track in grand prix is available for time trial races as well, and winning every grand prix race grants the use of the motorcycle, which has all of the strengths and none of the weaknesses of the other vehicles.

-The Stunt Race portion of the game's title manifests itself in a series of stunt-based races that have you collecting stars while navigating over, under, and around various bizarre obstacles.
+The Stunt Race portion of the game's title manifests itself in a series of stunt-based races that have the player collecting stars while navigating over, under, and around various bizarre obstacles.
 Each of the four stunt tracks are divided up into sections that will only open after obtaining all of the stars.
 Some of them require very careful driving, as they're located at the apex of certain jumps or ramps set high up in each level.
-Due to its stability and ability to drive through water (and there is a lot in the stunt races), the monster truck is the best bet by far, even taking into accout its slow speed.
+Due to its stability and ability to drive through water (and there is a lot in the stunt races), the monster truck is the best bet by far, even taking into account its slow speed.

-Stunt Race FX features five vehicles, although one of them (the semi) barely counts as it's slow, unwieldy, and can only be used during the grand prix bonus rounds.
+Stunt Race FX features five vehicles, although one of them (the semi) barely counts as its slow, unwieldy, and can only be used during the grand prix bonus rounds.
 The other four are ranked in terms of speed here:

-Monster truck - Huge tires, high durability, fast acceleration, slow speed.
+- Monster Truck - Huge tires, high durability, fast acceleration, slow speed.
 The monster truck can drive through water just as fast as regular pavement, although it never hits much of a top speed in either case.
 Good for beginners, it accelerates fast and can take a solid beating, but it's of little use other than the stunt races.

 - Compact - Tiny tires, and a moderate rating everywhere else, this is sort of a lame duck in the roster of Stunt Race vehicles as it excels at absolutely nothing.
 It does hit a higher top speed than the monster truck, but its tiny tires guarantee it will grind almost to a halt while driving through water and it cannot match the top speed of the faster vehicles.